-Children aged 5 and up attend classes for an hour a week and are introduced to touch-typing and various computer applications such as word processing, spreadsheets, databases, multimedia presentations, computer art, Internet, web design and desktop publishing.
-Materials used to teach these applications support the National Curriculum and are taught at a relevant level for each child.
-Software aimed at reinforcing their learning of the school curriculum subjects may also be included where requested.
+Children aged 5 and up attend classes for an hour a week and are introduced to touch-typing and various computer applications such as word processing, spreadsheets, databases, multimedia presentations, computer art, coding and desktop publishing.

 Term-time classes run after school from Monday to Friday and on Saturdays and children attend one hour-long lesson per week.
 The lessons are booked in monthly blocks.
 However, you are welcome to book just one lesson initially to see how your child gets on.

 Friday 2.00pm, 3.00pm and 4.00pm

 Saturday 10.00am, 11.00am, 12 noon, 2.30pm, 3.30pm and 4.30pm